MuhammadUsmani9999999/naca0012-urans-hysteresis/README.md

 ### Why k–ω SST succeeds
 Menter's SST model constrains eddy viscosity via the Bradshaw-based limiter: ν_t = a₁k / max(a₁ω, ΩF₂), where a₁ = 0.31.
 This caps eddy viscosity in adverse-pressure-gradient regions, permitting unsteady vortex shedding to develop.

+### AI Assistance:
+The PyFluent automation scripts were developed with the assistance of Claude (Anthropic).
+All simulation parameters, physical reasoning, and results interpretation are the author's own work.

 ## References

 1. Ladson, C.L.
 (1988).
 "Effects of Independent Variation of Mach and Reynolds Numbers on the Low-Speed Aerodynamic Characteristics of the NACA 0012 Airfoil Section." *NASA TM 4074*.